faker-js/faker/docs/guide/frameworks.md

 });
 ```

-It can sometimes be useful to do seeded tests, where faker will generate the same random value each time.
+It can sometimes be useful to do seeded tests, where we seed our faker instance with a static value so that it will generate the same random value each time.
-These are especially useful in tests that are meant to be deterministic, such as tests.
+These are especially useful in tests that are meant to be deterministic, such as snapshot tests.

 - [Snapshots in Vitest](https://vitest.dev/guide/snapshot.html)
 - [Snapshots in Jest](https://jestjs.io/docs/snapshot-testing)